1. Prepare data and metadata

 - Where can I find information about how to create and/or review a metadata record?

-- What if I need to update my data after they have been released?
+- What if I need to revise my data after they have been released?

 - Will ScienceBase send the XML metadata record(s) from my data release to the USGS Science Data Catalog?

 - Why is CSV format recommended instead of Excel?

 - What is the file size limit for uploading and downloading files?

 - Can I release legacy data in ScienceBase?